General Academic Policies

 The Act allows students the right to inspect their education records and provides that colleges and universities will maintain the confidentiality of those records.

-CLU’s FERPA policy allows university employees to release Directory Information without the student’s written permission.
-Items defined as Directory Information at CLU are the following:
+Cal Lutheran’s FERPA policy allows university employees to release Directory Information without the student’s written permission.
+Items defined as Directory Information at Cal Lutheran are the following:

 - email address